ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.10.0 (22-October-2020) =
+* Enhancement: Faster queries and a speed boost ⚡️
+* [Enhancement](https://wordpress.org/support/topic/yarp-page-break/): On posts with page breaks, show YARPP only on the last page
+* Enhancement: [Documentation](https://wordpress.org/plugins/yet-another-related-posts-plugin/#installation) on how to use `[yarpp]` shortcode from a theme file (like single.php) or post content
+* Bugfix: If YARPP has already added its content to a post and somehow `apply_filters('the_content'...)` gets called again, don't try to re-add YARPP's content to the post again.
+* Bugfix: Fixes showing/hiding excerpt options when checking excerpt checkboxes
+* [Bugfix](https://wordpress.org/support/topic/bug-fix-for-role-related-code/): Fixes "role" in deactivation survey
+* [Bugfix](https://wordpress.org/support/topic/php-error-423/): Fixes PHP warning on options page
+* [Bugfix](https://wordpress.org/support/topic/yarpp-query-migrate-helper-warnings/): Resolves jQuery Migrate Helper warnings

 = 5.9.0 (21-September-2020) =
 * Enhancement: Clarify that "Also display in archives" includes front page and category pages
 * Enhancement: `reference_id` parameter support for the YARPP shortcode.
 For example:  `[yarpp reference_id=123]` to show content related to Post ID 123 (can be used either inside or outside the loop from theme code)